somewhatlurker/pydiva/docs/pydsc.md

     already, but it lacks information necessary for parameter names, types, and op descriptions.
 Such information must be manually reverse-engineered and added to the data.

+Key areas for future expansion are properly supporting multiple games and adding conversions between them.

 ## Usage
 ### Op Representation
 Dsc ops are represented using the pydsc.DscOp class.